 All scanner menus will vary, but they should all be capable of adjusting the following settings:

-Specify the type of scan; always scan in RGB colour, even if the original source photo is black & white.
+Specify the type of scan; always scan in RGB colour (may be labelled as ’24 bit colour’), even if the original source photo is black & white.
 Scanning in RGB will pick up more detail than a grayscale scan.

 Set the resolution (DPI) to at least 600dpi.
 If the original is small or you’d like to produce enlarged prints set it to 1200dpi.